 - Can Weigh a Variety of Vehicles – Axle pads can be used with a variety of vehicles.

 - Must Be Used in Correct Conditions – While axle pads are very easy to transport, their accuracy depends greatly on certain conditions.
 For example, a truck’s wheels must all be level: i.e., on the same plane.

 Which Truck Scale Is Best for You?
 Factors to Consider

 Now, you know the differences, benefits, and disadvantages of permanent, portable, and axle truck scales.
 Still, how do you determine which is the best option for your work site?

 Let’s examine several factors:

 Where exactly is the truck scale needed?
-Is the scale needed for a weigh station at a highway checkpoint?
+Is the scale needed for a weigh station at a shipping or manufacturing business checkpoint?
 A demolition site?
 A logging site?
 Carefully consider each site and its immediate surroundings, as each presents its own unique logistics.

 Be sure that the location has adequate space that allows trucks and other large vehicles to easily maneuver.
 This is especially important for facilities that host a high volume of trucks daily.

 What are the weather conditions where a truck scale needs to be installed?
 Truck scales need to endure rain and snowfall, so consider these factors when selecting yours.